The Advanced Practitioner Membership Program (Previously Clinical Level) – Special Application Process

-The Education Committee has established the guidelines for various levels of aromatherapy training, including training at the Clinical Level (CMAIA).
-For those who are currently studying or planning to achieve this clinical level, the AIA offers a new level of membership; CMAIA or Clinical Member of the AIA.
+The Education Committee has established the guidelines for various levels of aromatherapy training, including training at the Advanced Practitioner level.
+For those who are currently studying or planning to achieve this Advanced level, the AIA offers a new tier of membership.

-Please read this page before applying for CMAIA Membership.
+Please read this page before applying for Advanced Practitioner Membership.

 Can’t wait to get started?
-Click here to obtain the application for CMAIA membership: $15 fee.
+Click here to obtain the application for Advanced Practitioner membership: $20 fee.

 - Attendance at a clinical level school or equivalent training (minimum of 400 contact hours collectively with a minimum of 50 hours in Anatomy & Physiology).

 - Submittal of a case study with the initial application.

 - Submittal of a copy of certificate(s) or dipoma(s) awarded with the initial application.

 - Submittal of a copy of your school transcript(s) with the initial application.